© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fron Goch hillfort is a scheduled monument protected by Cadw under reference MG332.
 View the official record →

-Fron Goch is a prehistoric hillfort situated in Wales, designated as a scheduled ancient monument under Cadw reference MG332.
+Fron Goch is a prehistoric hillfort located in Wales, designated as a Scheduled Ancient Monument under Cadw reference MG332.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG332.

 Fron Goch hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fron Goch hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG332.